 VETEC registration as a training organisation in 1998.
-The Gowrie (Qld) Inc now provides nationally recognised certificate and diploma courses in children’s services.
+The Gowrie (Qld) Inc provided nationally recognised certificate and diploma courses in children’s services.

 Sponsorship in 2000 of a third Family Day Care Scheme situated in Indooroopilly and called the Lady Gowrie West Family Day Care Scheme.
-This Scheme services the western suburbs of Brisbane.
+This Scheme serviced the western suburbs of Brisbane.